Naval chief satisfied with PN’s operational preparedness

 ISLAMABAD: Chief of the Naval Staff, Admiral Muhammad Amjad Khan Niazi, while chairing Command and Staff Conference of Pakistan Navy which concluded at Naval Headquarters here on Thursday, expressed confidence over operational preparedness of Pakistan Navy to meet all challenges.

 Matters related to geo strategic milieu, national security, operational preparedness, training and welfare of troops were reviewed at the two-day conference.
 Briefings on various ongoing and future developmental projects of Pakistan Navy were also given to Chief of the Naval Staff.
-The forum reviewed the security situation in IIOJ&K and reaffirmed the support for Kashmiris.
+The forum reviewed the security situation in Indian Illegally Occupied Jammu and Kashmir (IIOJ&K) and reaffirmed the support for Kashmiris.

 The naval chief expressed confidence over operational preparedness of Pakistan Navy to meet all challenges.
 The forum also discussed COVID-19 situation and reaffirmed implementation of government policies to restrict countrywide spread of the pandemic.
 The conference was held following effective COVID-19 preventive SOPs.